Bimanual Robot Manipulation via Multi-Agent In-Context Learning: Related Work

 \section{Related Work}

-\myparagraph{Robot Manipulation with Language Models.} LLMs have been used for robot control in two broad paradigms.
-High-level planners decompose instructions into skill sequences~\cite{saycan2022arxiv,huang2022language,liang2023code,singh2023progprompt,vemprala2024chatgpt}: SayCan~\cite{saycan2022arxiv} grounds LLM outputs in robot affordances, while Code as Policies~\cite{liang2023code} generates executable robot code.
-These approaches rely on pre-defined skill libraries and do not produce low-level continuous actions.
-Vision-Language-Action (VLA) models fine-tune on robot datasets for end-to-end policies~\cite{brohan2023rt2,kim2024openvla,black2024pi0}: RT-2~\cite{brohan2023rt2} fine-tunes a VLM to output discretized actions, while $\pi_0$~\cite{black2024pi0} uses flow matching on a pre-trained backbone.
-In contrast, ICL-based approaches leverage frozen LLMs: RoboPrompt~\cite{roboprompt} serializes demonstrations as text for pattern completion, and KAT~\cite{kat} uses DINO-ViT keypoint correspondences~\cite{amir2021deep} as observations.
-However, both are strictly limited to single-arm manipulation.
-To the best of our knowledge, ICL has not yet been successfully adapted for bimanual manipulation, a gap our work explicitly addresses.
+\myparagraph{Robot Manipulation with Language Models.} LLMs serve robot control in two broad paradigms.
+High-level planners decompose instructions into skill sequences~\cite{saycan2022arxiv,huang2022language,liang2023code,singh2023progprompt,vemprala2024chatgpt}: SayCan~\cite{saycan2022arxiv} grounds outputs in robot affordances, Code as Policies~\cite{liang2023code} generates executable code, and CaP-X~\cite{fu2026capx} benchmarks and improves code-as-policy agents through execution feedback and skill synthesis.
+These rely on skill libraries and program execution loops rather than directly producing keyposes from demonstrations.
+Vision-Language-Action (VLA) models instead fine-tune on robot datasets for end-to-end policies~\cite{brohan2023rt2,kim2024openvla,BlackK-RSS-25}: RT-2~\cite{brohan2023rt2} outputs discretized actions, while $\pi_0$~\cite{BlackK-RSS-25} uses flow matching on a pre-trained backbone.
+ICL-based approaches instead leverage frozen LLMs: RoboPrompt~\cite{roboprompt} serializes demonstrations as text for pattern completion, and KAT~\cite{kat} uses DINO-ViT keypoint correspondences~\cite{amir2021deep} as observations.
+Both are limited to single-arm manipulation; to our knowledge ICL has not been successfully adapted to bimanual manipulation, a gap we address.